Partner - Litigation and Dispute Resolution

 Acting for a major bank in relation to its appointment of both receivers and administrators to the Sacred Hill Vineyards group of companies and the subsequent receivership, including various High Court challenges to the sale process and actions taken by the administrators.

 Acting for a major bank in obtaining an urgent worldwide freezing order as a consequence of an alleged substantial fraud perpetrated against the bank, including liaising with Australian counsel on parallel litigation brought by the banking group in Australia.

 Advising New Zealand voluntary administrators, and subsequently liquidators, of Dick Smith electronics products retail chain.

 Acting for receivers appointed to investment limited partnership, including in relation to investigations into the transfer of assets to a related Caymans entity.

 Advising lending syndicate

-Advised a syndicate of banks in relation to the management of their exposure to a substantial corporate borrower in the primary industries sector.
+Advising a syndicate of banks in relation to the management of their exposure to a substantial corporate borrower in the primary industries sector.

 - 1992, New Zealand

-- Oxford Programme of Negotiation Said Business School University of Oxford
+- Oxford Programme on Negotiation, Saïd Business School, University of Oxford

 - LLB (Hons), BA, University of Auckland